-Just by using supervisors and using the fault tolerance built into OTP behaviours, you get a code reduction of 27% compared to other conventional languages.
-Remove the 11% of the C++ code that consists of memory management, remove another 23% consisting of high-level communication - all features that are part of the Erlang semantics or part of OTP - and include declarative semantics and pattern matching, and you can easily understand how an 85% code reduction becomes possible.
-Read these papers2 and have a look at the recordings of the presentations available online if you want to learn more about this study.
+Just by using supervisors and the fault tolerance built into OTP behaviors, you get a code reduction of 26% compared to other conventional languages.
+Remove the 11% of the C++ code that consists of memory management, remove another 23% consisting of high-level communication-all features that are part of the Erlang semantics or part of OTP-and include declarative semantics and pattern matching, and you can easily understand how an 85% code reduction becomes possible.
+Read one or two of the papers2 and have a look at the recordings of the presentations available online if you want to learn more about this study.

 Building on previous chapters that covered OTP worker processes, this chapter explained how to group them together in supervision trees.
-We have looked at dependencies and recovery strategies, and how they allow you to handle and isolate failure generically.
+We have looked at dependencies and recovery strategies, and how they allow you to handle and isolate failures generically.
 The bottom line is for you not to try to handle software bugs or corrupt data in your code.
-Focus on the positive cases and, in case of unexpected ones, let your process terminate and have someone else deal with the problem.
-This strategy is what we refer to as fail-safe.
+Focus on the positive cases and, in the case of unexpected ones, let your process terminate and have someone else deal with the problem.
+This strategy is what we refer to as fail safe.

-Here are the functions exported by the supervisor and supervisor_bridge behaviours, together with their respective callback functions.
+In Table 8-2 we list the functions exported by the supervisor and supervisor bridge behaviors, together with their respective callback functions.
 You can read more about them in their respective manual pages.